 I may agree to provide a fixed-fee scheme to the Employment Relations Authority.
 This will be in applied in cases where I believe that the personal grievance may be unfair.

-These fees are all-inclusive, but may include travel and accommodation costs if I am required to travel.
+These fees may exclude travel and accommodation costs.
+I am based in Christchurch.